freedomofpress/securedrop/docs/network_firewall.md

 Unpack the firewall, connect power, and power on.

-### Assign interfaces

-Section 3.2.3, "Assigning Interfaces", of the pfSense Guide.
-Some firewalls, like the Netgate recommended in the Hardware Guide, have this set up already, in which case you can skip this step.

 ### Initial configuration

 We will use the pfSense WebGUI to do the initial configuration of the network firewall.